Contrary to what skin care experts and dermatologists tell us, acne sufferers have an essential fatty acid deficiency in their skin.

 - The resulting excess sebum increases oily skin and leads to acne breakouts, and tends to cause irritations.

-Other crucial nutrients such as GLA (gamma-linolenic acid, a form of omega-6) and ALA (alpha-linolenic acid, a form of omega-3) are also related to acne symptoms when lacking in the skin (Source, Source).
+Other crucial polyunsaturated fatty acids such as GLA (gamma-linolenic acid, a form of omega-6) and ALA (alpha-linolenic acid, a form of omega-3) are also related to acne symptoms when lacking in the skin (Source).

 These deficiencies can be corrected internally and topically

-Topically applying linoleic acid-rich oils will help to balance sebum production and oiliness that is often associated with acne because the skin will stop overproducing oleic acid.
+Topically applying oils rich in linoleic acid and other polyunsaturated fats will help to balance sebum production and oiliness that is often associated with acne, as they will help to limit the overproduction of oleic acid.

 This study showed a 25% reduction in the size of microcomedones over a one month period following topical linoleic acid application.

 Dietary supplementation of GLA and omega-3 fatty acids can significantly decrease inflammatory and non-inflammatory acne lesions.